wongma7/enhancements/keps/sig-storage/0035-20190125-online-growing-persistent-volume-size.md

 ## Summary

-This feature enables users to expand a volume's file system by editing a PVC and without having to restart a pod using the PVC.
+This feature enables users to expand a volume's file system by editing a PVC without having to restart a pod using the PVC.

 ## Motivation

 Release 1.10 only supports offline file system resizing for PVCs, as this operation is only executed inside the `MountVolume` operation in kubelet.
-If a resizing request was submitted after the volume mounted, it won't be performed.
-This proposal intent to support online file system resizing for PVCs in kubelet.
+If a resizing request was submitted after the volume was mounted, it won't be performed.
+This proposal's intent is to support online file system resizing for PVCs in kubelet.

 ### Goals

-Enable users to increase size of PVC which already in use(mounted).
-The user will update PVC for requesting a new size.
-Underneath we expect that - according kubelet will resize the file system for the PVC.
+Enable users to increase the size of a PVC which is already in use (mounted).
+The user will update PVC to request a new size.
+Underneath we expect that kubelet will resize the file system for the PVC accordingly.

 ### Non-Goals

-* Offline file system resizing not included.
-If we found a volume need file system resizing but not mounted to the node yet, we will do nothing.
+* Offline file system resizing is not included.
+If we find a volume needs file system resizing but is not mounted to the node yet, we will do nothing.
 This situation will be dealt with by the existing [offline file system resizing handler](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/grow-volume-size.md).

-* Extending resize tools: We only support for most common file systems' offline resizing in current release, and we prefer to stay the same for the online one.
+* Extending resize tools: we only support the most common file systems' offline resizing in current release, and we prefer to stay the same for online resizing: ext3, ext4, & xfs.

 ## Proposal